 Encourage gardening and plant knowledge

-Many children love getting involved with what their parents are doing in the garden – from choosing plants to creating a kitchen garden, so make gardening inclusive and manageable by providing your child with their own, personalised kit for planting and watering.
-It needn't be too fancy – a couple of crates and a bucket will do – but having their own, personalised gardening paraphernalia is sure to delight and fascinate.
+Children love getting involved with what their parents are doing in the garden – from choosing plants to creating a kitchen garden, so make gardening inclusive and manageable by providing your child with their own, personalised kit for planting and watering.

 Choosing plants in a garden where children will be playing comes with two main considerations.
 The first one is safety: avoid plants that are poisonous or are known skin irritants.
 Common garden favourites to steer clear of are lily of the valley, daffodils, and foxgloves.
-Less common varieties to steer clear of are daphne, which has poisonous berries, and Euphorbia, because its stems ooze white sap when picked that is a nasty skin-irritant.
+Less common varieties to steer clear of are Daphne, which has poisonous berries, and Euphorbia, because its stems ooze white sap when picked that is a nasty skin-irritant.
 Cherry laurel, mistletoe, rhubarb leaves, laburnum, delphinium should also be avoided.
 This is not an extensive list, so it is best to double check before buying anything.
 Plants such as fuchsias, clematis, begonias and busy lizzies are safe choices.

-On the other hand, encourage plants that are safe and fun for your children to pick, such as strawberry and tomato.
+On the other hand, encourage plants that are safe and fun for your children to pick, such as strawberries and tomatoes.
 Lawn-side plants need to be resilient to withstand being trampled by feet and footballs – Crocosmia, Escallonia, Elaeagnus, Euonymus, Choisya and ornamental grasses are pretty tough.

 Encourage wildlife into your garden

 Help make time spent outdoors educational, as well as fun, by creating a wildlife-friendly garden.
-Watching birds and insects, and learning about them, can provide hours of fun – and is good for the environment!
-Bird feeders, bird houses, and bee hotels will make even more of an impact, and why not make one with your kids over the weekend?
+Watching birds and insects, and learning about them, can provide hours of fun – and is good for the environment (obvs).
+Bird feeders, bird houses, and bee hotels will make even more of an impact, and why not make one with your kids over a weekend?